Boondock-Echo/scanner-controller/README.md

 The command returns pairs of `(frequency, rssi)` values.
 These readings can be fed into a future GUI waterfall display for visual analysis of signal activity.

+### Custom Search Streaming

+Custom search status can be streamed using the `CSC` command.
+When activated the scanner outputs lines of the form `CSC,<RSSI>,<FRQ>,<SQL>` for each hit.
+The controller now gathers a configurable number of these records before stopping the stream.
+By default, **1024** records are collected.
+After the limit is reached the command `CSC,OFF` is issued and the final `CSC,OK` response is read.

 ## Extending the System

 To support a new scanner model: